ajaymehul/stelligent-u/04-vpcs/README.md

 _Can you find a way to ssh to this instance?_

+> Yes, using ssh-agent to ssh into bastion, then the private ec2 instance.

 ##### Question: Egress

 _If you can ssh to it, can you send traffic out?_

+> Yes.

 ##### Question: Deleting the Gateway

 _If you delete the NAT gateway, what happens to the ssh session on your private instance?_

+> The ssh session is still alive, but internet connectivity from the private instance is gone.

 ##### Question: Recreating the Gateway